savar95x/dotfiles/README.md

 | torrent | transmission, tremc |
 | font management | gucharmap |

-Command
+Install with this command, replace `paru` with the AUR helper of your choice.
 ```bash
 paru -S zsh zsh-syntax-highlighting neovim lf bat xorg-server xauth xorg-xinit openbox obconf lxappearance ueberzug rofi firefox sioyek mpv mpd ncmpcpp transimission tremc-git gucharmap polybar plank
 ```
-Don't forget to build st and nsxiv from the above given links.
+Don't forget to build *st* and *nsxiv* from the above given links.
 ### Drivers and Audio
 *Ignore this if you use user-friendly distros, or have a working install already*
 ```bash